 By this point, I knew Chicago Union Station pretty well.
 I had my favorite places to eat and wait.
 One of those places I enjoyed was a bar off the Great Hall.
 (The bar closed, and I cannot remember the name.)

-I often went there because they had good food, free popcorn or other snacks, and a nice tap and container beer selection.
+I often went there because they had good food, free popcorn or snacks, and a decent selection of tap and container beers.

 Side store: While at the bar, I often dealt with self-doubt before the trip and contemplated if I should be traveling.
 Can I cancel it now without losing too much cash?
 I would remind myself that it is okay for me to travel.